 P2P lending’s biggest upside currently is the returns.
 The average return is around 12% and it is possible to find platforms that can give up to 22% in return.

-If you are on edge to invest in P2P lending, you can chose to only a small percent of your total portfolio.
+If you are on edge to invest in P2P lending, you can choose to only a small percent of your total portfolio.
 If P2P lending should end up being a flop (it won’t) you are still safe overall.
 You can go to the top of my page and find a platform you which to invest in and read my review.
 This will allow you to make the right decision right from the start.

 If you want a full overview you can go to my P2P lending platforms overview.